Why worry about high blood pressure? If I am not suffering from it. Right?

-You might be suffering from high blood pressure, but you may don’t even know about it.
-For this reason, high blood pressure is often known as “Silent Killer”.
+You might be suffering from high bp, but you may don’t even know about it.
+For this reason, high blood pressure is often known as “Silent Killer” and a hidden health issue.
 The signs and symptoms rarely appear and even if they appear, it is always with the severe case of high blood pressure.
 You may appear healthy but might be suffering from high blood pressure, so reach out to your doctor to get to know about your potential risk.

 Yes, you have read it right.
 Young people too can have high blood pressure.
 It doesn’t just happen to adults only.
-This can be due to family history with cardiovascular disease, high blood pressure or any other illness.
-About 1 out of 4 men, and 1 out of 5 women between the ages of 35-44 years of age suffer from high blood pressure issue.
-Researchers further state that risk of stroke is increasing in young people and is directly related to other health issues such as diabetes, high blood pressure and obesity.
+This can be due to a family history of cardiovascular disease, high blood pressure or any other illness.
+About 1 out of 4 men, and 1 out of 5 women between the ages of 35-44 years of age suffer from high blood pressure issues.
+Researchers further state that the risk of stroke is increasing in young people and is directly related to other health issues such as diabetes, high blood pressure and obesity.